bhits/edge-server/docs/docker-image-desc.md

 `docker run  --name edge-server -d bhits/edge-server:latest <additional program arguments>`

-*NOTE: In order for this API to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and support level infrastructure.
+*NOTE: In order for the Edge Server to fully function as a microservice in the Consent2Share application, it is required to setup the dependency microservices and support level infrastructure.
 Please refer to the [Consent2Share Deployment Guide](https://github.com/bhits/consent2share/releases/download/2.0.0/c2s-deployment-guide.pdf) for instructions to setup the Consent2Share infrastructure.*

 ## Configure

-This API runs with a [default configuration](https://github.com/bhits/edge-server/blob/master/edge-server/src/main/resources/application.yml) that is primarily targeted for the development environment.
+The Edge Server runs with a [default configuration](https://github.com/bhits/edge-server/blob/master/edge-server/src/main/resources/application.yml) that is primarily targeted for the development environment.
 The Spring profile `docker` is actived by default when building images.
-[Spring Boot](https://projects.spring.io/spring-boot/) supports several methods to override the default configuration to configure the API for a certain deployment environment.
+[Spring Boot](https://projects.spring.io/spring-boot/) supports several methods to override the default configuration to configure the Edge Server for a certain deployment environment.

 Here is example to override default database password: